Human factors in diving equipment design: Atmospheric suits

 The physiological problems of ambient pressure diving are largely eliminated by isolating the diver from the water and hydrostatic pressure in an atmospheric suit.

-Dexterity problems with manipulators on atmospheric diving suits reduce their effectiveness for many tasks.
+However, dexterity problems with manipulators on atmospheric diving suits reduce their effectiveness for many tasks.
 The joints of atmospheric suits allow walking but are not suitable for swimming.

-The interior of the suit must maintain constant volume during articulation, as a variable volume would require additional effort to move from a lower volume geometry to higher volume due to the large pressure difference.

-A range of user sizes can be accommodated by providing spacers between components, but the extra joints are potential leaks.
-Mix and match alternative limbs that require moving seals to be split and reconnected may need to be pressure tested before use.
+The suit must maintain constant volume during articulation, as a variable volume would require additional effort to move from a lower volume geometry to higher volume due to the large pressure difference.
+A range of user sizes can be accommodated by adding spacers between components, but the extra joints increase the likelihood of leaks.
+Alternative parts with different lengths that require moving high-pressure seals to be split and reconnected may need to be pressure tested before each use.

-The work required to overcome friction in the pressure-resistant joint seals, inertia of the limb armour, and hydrodynamic drag of the bulky limbs moving through the water are major constraints on agility and the modes of locomotion available, though buoyancy control is relatively simple, as the suit is relatively incompressible, and the life support system is closed so there is no weight change due to gas consumption.
+The work required to overcome friction in the pressure-resistant joint seals, inertia of the limb armour, and drag of the bulky limbs moving through the water are major constraints on agility and limit the ways the diver can move.
+However, buoyancy control is relatively simple, as the suit is mostly incompressible and the life support system is closed so there is no weight change due to gas consumption.

 Although the pressure hull of the suit is often made from metals with high heat conductivity, insulating the diver is largely a matter of wearing clothing suitable for the internal air temperature, and insulating the shell away from the moving parts of joints is fairly straightforward.
-The air is recycled through the scrubber, which will heat it slightly through the exothermic chemical reaction which removes carbon dioxide.
+The air is recycled through the scrubber, which will heat it slightly through the exothermic chemical reaction that removes carbon dioxide.

-The helmet is rigidly connected to the torso of the suit, which limits the field of vision. this can be partly compensated by using a nearly hemispherical dome viewport.
+The helmet is rigidly connected to the torso of the suit, which limits the field of vision.
+This can be partly compensated by using a nearly hemispherical dome viewport.

 Atmospheric diving suits are still an emerging technology, and differ considerably, so specialist training is required for each model.